My joy is gone; grief is upon me;

 Joseph Hirsch painted Lynch Family as a response to racial disturbances in the South in 1946.
 That year the number of lynchings rose from an all-time low in January to a fevered pitch by August.
 Citizens across the country urged President Truman and Congress to end the horrors.
 To capture the tragedy of Lynch Family, Hirsch presented a mother with her baby, presumably survivors of a lynching victim, in abstracted surroundings.
 The painting focuses on the mother’s intense yet restrained hold on her defiant child while she turns to hide her anguish.
 The blue background floats around the figures.
 It both highlights their pain and contrasts with the sheer beauty of Hirsch’s painterly technique.

 Though painted in the 1940s, this work bears strong relevance for today.
-The figures could be any black mother and child left to grieve the loss of husband and father—to prison, or to death by shooting.
+The figures could be any black mother and child left to grieve the loss of husband and father—to prison, or to death by shooting, choking, or other form of brutality.

 For another painting by Hirsch from the blog, see “Stations of the Cross at the Smithsonian American Art Museum.”